 - Arrive on time - Know the children in your assigned group.
-Introduce yourself and learn the names and faces of the students. - Take students directly from school to field trip destination and return to school without side trips. - Communicate with the teacher.
+Introduce yourself and learn the names and faces of the students. - Take students directly from school to field trip destinations and return to school without side trips. - Communicate with the teacher.
 Ask questions as they arise. - Watch carefully.
 Always think of the children's safety first.
 Be alert to potential dangers.
-If necessary, move children to a safe place and inform the teacher. - Enforce student buddy rules including restroom usage. - No student electronic device usage in cars or during field trips. - Check in with Summit School front desk upon returning students to school at end of field trip.
+If necessary, move children to a safe place and inform the teacher. - Enforce student buddy rules including restroom usage. - No student electronic device usage in cars or during field trips.

+• Check in with the Summit School front desk upon returning students to school at the end of the field trip.